stargatedaw/stargate/docs/troubleshooting/linux_install.md

 # Linux Installation Troubleshooting
 This document describes all of the ways that Linux distros and package managers make themselves user-unfriendly, and what you can do about it.
+It is unfortunate that releasing a desktop application that works on any Linux distro requires such a long troubleshooting document, if you would like to see these user experience issues fixed, submit bug reports to your Linux distro.
 If you discover additional steps required for your distro of choice, please submit a pull request to update this document.

 # Important Notes
 ## Pipewire